Foster Parents Often Struggle To Find Doctors To Treat The Kids In Their Care

 Supporters say these plans can be designed to meet the higher health needs — particularly for mental health services — of foster children.

-For instance, Florida's child welfare plan is required to have more primary care doctors and mental health specialists available than traditional Medicaid health plans.
+For instance, Florida's child welfare plan is required to have more primary care doctors and mental health specialists available than are traditional Medicaid health plans.
 It also offers extra benefits such as nutrition counseling, art therapy and a $25 monthly allowance for over-the-counter items such as cough syrup and vitamins.
-About 34,000 foster kids are in the plan managed by Centene Corp.
+About 34,000 foster kids are in the plan, managed by Centene Corp.

 "This is a promising model," says Roxann McNeish, a research assistant professor of child and family studies at the University of South Florida.

 She says having health plans where administrators and physicians are trained to address the unique needs of foster kids has helped better coordinate care to them.
-But more study is needed to see if children's health has improved care compared to traditional health plans, she cautions.
+But more study is needed to see whether children's health has improved care compared with traditional health plans, she cautions.

 These plans can also allow children to remain under the same coverage if they move to different parts of the same state.

-Szilagyi says getting care to foster children is often challenging because responsibilities vary between state agencies, birth parents and guardians.
-"Obtaining consent from parents to provide health to the child can be challenging," she says.
+Szilagyi says getting care to foster children is often challenging because responsibilities vary among state agencies, birth parents and guardians.
+"Obtaining consent from parents to provide health care to the child can be challenging," she says.

-The foster-care only plans try to improve this because they are trained to work with state foster care caseworkers to speed care to children.
+The foster-care-only plans try to improve this by being trained to work with state foster care caseworkers to speed care to children.

 But a 2016 study conducted by researchers at the University of South Florida for the state Agency for Health Care gave the foster-kids-only plan mixed reviews.
 It found that parents still often complained about lack of access to doctors.
 On the other hand, child welfare agencies reported having more input in health decisions for children.
 This is important because those agencies are responsible for recruiting and supporting foster parents and coordinating health services for the children.